Gabe-Manning/Currency-Convertor-CS222-Project/README.md

 Warnings/Errors:
 If converting to a currency with a starting amount and the ending monetary value is larger than one billion, then the program will round the monetary amount to the nearest integer value when outputting to the console.
-Warning involving if statement in Menu class is irrelevant (we don't need to make it a switch).
+Warnings involving if statement in Menu class is irrelevant (we don't need to make it a switch).
 Warning involving the URL is irrelevant (the URL still works, even if "deprecated").
+If ranking more than a few currencies, the program sometimes does not print out the whole list the first time through, you may need to run it twice to get the output you want.
+We don't know why it does this.
 Tests must be run using Gradle, not with IntelliJ, otherwise they do not run.
 Has something to do with directories.